Hacks/Hackers Nairobi, October: “Public Service Journalism and Tech”

 Looking forward to seeing you all there.
 Remember you can RSVP here.

-All our spaces are implementing Ministry of Health guidelines and we are encouraging our staff and members to continue practicing safety precautions when away from the office.
+All our spaces are implementing Ministry of Health guidelines and we are encouraging our staff and members to continue practising safety precautions when away from the office.
 As the COVID-19 crisis is developing, we at Nairobi Garage are actively thinking about how we can assist you and the business ecosystem in Kenya.